m4pol/fatebot/README.md

 	4) Done...
 Just save it.

 # Add/Customize Exploit
 The exploit that's used in this botnet mostly will be a command injection (TBH it's all of it LMAO).
 You can add more new exploits if you want, but I recommend it to be a command injection vulnerability because you don't need to add or write anything more you just need to config it.
 I try to make the exploit feature easy and flexible to the configuration as much as I can.
-If 2 examples down below is not enough you can see more example in "internal/exploit.go".
+If two examples down below is not enough you can see more example in "internal/exploit.go".

 	################################################################
 	### Example 1 In case that you want to add a new HTTP header ###